Leopold and Loeb: Trial

 While it was generally assumed that the men's defense would be based on a plea of not guilty by reason of insanity, Darrow concluded that a jury trial would almost certainly end in conviction and the death penalty.
 Thus, he elected to enter a plea of guilty, hoping to persuade Cook County Circuit Court Judge John R. Caverly to impose sentences of life imprisonment.

-The trial, technically an extended sentencing hearing, as their guilty pleas had already been accepted, ran for 32 days.
+The trial (technically an extended sentencing hearing, as their guilty pleas had already been accepted) ran for 32 days.
 The state's attorney, Robert E. Crowe, presented 88 witnesses, documenting details of the crime.
 The defense presented extensive psychiatric testimony in an effort to establish mitigating circumstances, including physical abnormalities, an over-abundance of money and, in Leopold's case, sexual abuse by a governess.

 One piece of evidence was a letter written by Leopold mentioning his homosexual affair with Loeb.
 Both the prosecution and the defense interpreted this information as supportive of their own position.
 The prosecution presented Leopold and Loeb as "perverts" and their homosexuality as a motive for their crime, whereas Darrow presented their relationship as evidence that they suffered from insanity and were therefore not responsible for their actions.
 Darrow called a series of expert witnesses, who offered a catalog of Leopold's and Loeb's abnormalities.
 One witness testified to their dysfunctional endocrine glands, another to the delusions that had led to their crime.

 Darrow's speech

 Darrow's impassioned, eight-hour-long "masterful plea" at the conclusion of the hearing has been called the finest speech of his career.
+Contemporary press reported that in his final plea on August 25, Darrow declared the crime was "inherent in the boys' organisms," arguing it came from ancestors or from training and environment while their minds were forming, and that "to believe any boy responsible for himself or early training is to be absurd."
 Its principal arguments were that the methods and punishments of the American justice system were inhumane, and the youth and immaturity of the accused:

 We read of killing one hundred thousand men in a day [during World War I]; probably exaggerated, but what of it?

 We read about it and we rejoiced in it; if it was the other fellows who were killed.
 We were fed on flesh and drank blood.

 Even down to the prattling babe, and I need not tell your honor this, because you know, I need not tell you how many upright, honorable young boys have come into this court charged with murder, some saved and some gone to their death, boys who fought in this war and learned how cheap human life was.
 You know it and I know it.

 These boys were brought up in it.